kristofferjalen/camunda/CONTRIBUTING.md

    git commit -am 'feat: add BPEL execution support' git push -u origin 123-adding-bpel-support
    ```
-7. If you think you finished the issue please prepare the branch for review.
+7. If you think you finished the issue, please prepare the branch for review.
    Please consider our [pull requests and code
    reviews](https://github.com/camunda/camunda/wiki/Pull-Requests-and-Code-Reviews)
    guide, before requesting a review.
 In general, the commits should be squashed
    into meaningful commits with a helpful message.
-This means cleanup/fix etc
+This means cleanup/fix etc.
    commits should be squashed into the related commit.
 If you made refactorings
    it would be best if they are split up into another commit.
 Think about how
    a reviewer can best understand your changes.
 Please follow the